padrinobook/padrinobook/01-introduction.md

     $ * 1.9.2-p290 (set by /home/.rbenv/versions)

-Now you are a "rookie" [Ruby Rouge](http://rubyrogues.com/).
+Now you are a "rookie" [Ruby Rogue](http://rubyrogues.com/).

 #### Compiling Ruby on your own

 Before we start make that you have installed the following packages: `make, g++, wget` and `unzip`.

-First, you need to get the Ruby version (you can find others versions [here](http://ftp.ruby-lang.org/pub/ruby/)):
+First, you need to get the Ruby version (you can find other versions [here](http://ftp.ruby-lang.org/pub/ruby/)):

     $ cd ~/.rbenv/versions
     $ wget http://ftp.ruby-lang.org/pub/ruby/ruby-1.9.2-p290.zip

 Under `.rbenv/versions` you will find all the different installed Ruby versions.
-Next it:
+Next do:

     $ unzip ruby-1.9.2-p290.zip